SpaceUY/react-native-guidelines/docs/getting-started/easSetup.md

    - Required for testing specific EAS build configurations
    - Needs manual simulator installation

-For regular development, use `expo run:ios` as it's more streamlined.
+For regular development, use `npx expo run:ios` as it's more streamlined.
 Use `eas build` when you need to test specific build configurations or verify production builds.

 ### Local Development Builds